RTEMS/rtems-docs/c_user/configuring_a_system.rst

 The space needed for stacks and for RTEMS objects will vary from one version of RTEMS and from one target processor to another.
-Therefore it is safest to use ``<rtems/confdefs.h>`` and specify your application’s requirements in terms of the numbers of objects and multiples of ``RTEMS_MINIMUM_STACK_SIZE``, as far as is possible.
+Therefore it is safest to use ``<rtems/confdefs.h>`` and specify your application's requirements in terms of the numbers of objects and multiples of ``RTEMS_MINIMUM_STACK_SIZE``, as far as is possible.
 The automatic estimates of space required will in general change when: